jamescherti/buffer-terminator.el/README.md

 - Buffers currently displayed in any visible window.
 - Buffers associated with running processes.

-(the default rules above are fully customizable.
+(The default rules above are fully customizable.
 Users can define specific rules for keeping or terminating certain buffers by specifying a set of rules using `buffer-terminator-rules-alist`.
 These rules can include buffer name patterns or regular expressions, major-modes, buffer properties, etc.)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents